devak07/USDStableProtocol/README.md

    forge script script/Deploy.s.sol --rpc-url <TESTNET_RPC_OR_ANVIL_URL> --private-key <YOUR_PRIVATE_KEY> --broadcast
    ```
 3. After deployment, set up **Chainlink VRF & Keepers** for automated price updates if deploying on a testnet.
-4. Ensure that subscriptions are set up for the contract address **TestnetPriceRandomUpdate** on the selected testnet.

 ### Important Notice
 In the **StabilityEngine** contract, there is a function designed for test environments, which should be **removed** before deployment to the mainnet.
 This function is only used for testing purposes and could potentially cause issues if left in the contract on the mainnet.
 If you're deploying to the mainnet, make sure to remove it.